JaTat/hey/_posts/2021-08-30-PythonToBW.md

 ---

 Hey there!
-Although I haven't written about it I continued my learning journey in my self hosted BW/4 system.
+Although I haven't written about it, I continued my learning journey in my self hosted BW/4 system.
 In this post I will connect my favourite Data Science tool, Python, with BW/4's underlying database HANA.
 I will read out the metadata describing the data objects I have created and quickly visualize them to show you my progress.
 This can come in handy when we want to analyze the data model in our BW/4 platform e.g. the reusage of Infoobjects, i.e. MasterData.

 ## How to connect Python to Hana